theocar/react-guidelines/README.md

 ```

-#### Components should have a simple and predictable API
+#### ii) Components should have a simple and predictable API

 Components are small applications for themselves.
 They answer one problem.
 They are dumb.
 They want to be as independent from their context as possible.

 *Why?*:
-	- Better reusability
+	* Better reusability
-	- Faster construction: if your components are simple and predictable, they can be reused.
+	* Faster construction: if your components are simple and predictable, they can be reused.
 They can be assembled to form bigger, but still simple and predictable, components.
 These can then be reused to form bigger components etc etc...
-	- Easier to reason about: components act as black boxes that answer one problem and are very easy to reason about.
+	* Easier to reason about: components act as black boxes that answer one problem and are very easy to reason about.
 Complexity is pushed to the edges of the leaves!
 When constructing your big and smart component, you wouldn't have to care about its children components, they manage themselves (if you respect their APIs)!

 ##### example:
 ```javascript